Why FAANG Stocks Are an Investing Powerhouse

 On the other hand, Facebook tumbled this week a bit on its quarterly earnings report.
 Despite bringing in $21.08 billion in additional revenue yielding an earnings per share of $2.56, net income only increased 7% year over year.
 As a result of increased expenses growing to $12.2 billion, the share price dropped about 15 points from yesterday’s close of $223.23.

-Amazon is a business-to-consumer (B2C) e-commerce juggernaut, with more than 120 million products for sale.
+Amazon – the first “a” in FAANG stocks – is a business-to-consumer (B2C) e-commerce juggernaut, with more than 120 million products for sale.
 It has over 150 million active U.S. customers.
 More than half of these, including this present author, pay for monthly Amazon Prime memberships.

 As a book nerd, I truly appreciate Amazon’s “humble” beginnings as an online bookseller.
 Not only is Amazon now THE player in e-commerce, it also is a major leader in cloud computing solutions.
 And Amazon Web Services has been a major driver of the company’s growth.

 Amazon also offers online streaming media including movies and music (although I tease my friends who use Amazon over Spotify for music mercilessly), as well as consumer electronics devices like the Kindle and the Echo.